HallyStrats/DiB_Nairobi_Dataset_Helper_Scripts/README.md

 ## Dataset Overview

-The expected dataset is structured as follows (you’ll need to provide these files in the specified directory for the scripts to work):
+The dataset should be downloaded from Mendeley Data and will include the following files:

 - **Daily Data**: Aggregated daily metrics for each motorcycle.
   - `baseline-fuel-motorcycle-daily-data.csv`